kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 To be clear, the time horizon to maturity is certainly longer for GeoRust and GeoArrow than for GEOS because the tech is so fresh.
 If you need something in the next 6 months, invest in geos-wasm.
 If you're looking a couple years down the road, maybe consider GeoRust.

-## Where to go from here
+## Where to go from here?

 So in conclusion... will I be spending my time writing GEOS bindings to Wasm?
 No, that's unlikely.
-But if I find time in the future, I'd jump on the chance to write bindings for georust that use geoarrow
+But if I find time in the future, I'd jump on the chance to bring GeoRust to the browser.

+Did the title end up being clickbait? :wink:

 I'll have more posts in the future to focus on geoarrow and georust.